Adarshtiwari1305/Magnetron/README.md

 This will allow you to connect to your database via your terminal.
 By default, YOUR_HOST should be 0.0.0.0:5432.

-You should now be able to build your database URI.
-This will be:

-`sqldbtype://username:pw@hostname:port/db_name`

 Replace sqldbtype with whichever DB you're using (eg Postgres, MySQL, SQLite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and DB name.